-A student may earn credits at another law school to be applied toward the JD graduation requirements of MU School of Law, on the following conditions:
+Pursuant to ABA Standard 505, a student may earn credits at another law school to be applied toward the J.D. graduation requirements of the School of Law, on the following conditions:

 - The law school at which the credits are earned must be, at the time of the student's work there, approved by the American Bar Association.

 - The Associate Dean for Academic Affairs must approve, in advance of the student's work, the particular law school and the course of study the student will pursue there.
 The student is required to submit a syllabus for the course(s) to be taken.

 Credit Toward LL.M.
 Requirements for Non-Law Courses/Transfer Credit